-What happens if I fail the written citizenship test?
+What happens if I fail the citizenship test?

-- We’re now inviting some applicants to take the citizenship test online.
+We’re now inviting applicants to take the citizenship test online.

 Answers others found useful